Brotega/Projects/Retronomicon/README.md

 # Retronomicon
-**There's no executable for this project.
-See the Video Link header for a gameplay link.**
+**There's no executable for this project to run.
+Look under the Video Link header for a game play link.**

 ## Description
 Retronomicon is a puzzle arcade game developed in Unity using the C# programming language.
 In this game, the player must